 Motif Bio is to sell antibiotic iclaprim after FDA setback

-US regulator requested new trial after concerns over toxicity
+US regulator requested a new trial after concerns over toxicity

 Motif says a new trial for iclaprim will cost tens of millions of dollars.